Union Pacific Northwest Line

 Metra has included the possibility of extending the McHenry branch to Johnsburg in their Cost Benefit Analysis report.
 If this were to happen, the branch would open an infill station in Prairie Grove.
-Additionally, an infill station would open between Crystal Lake and Woodstock along the line to Harvard.
+Additionally, an infill station would open in Ridgefield between Crystal Lake and Woodstock along the line to Harvard.

+Beginning in 2023, the Union Pacific Railroad announced that commuter operations on all three of the Union Pacific lines would be transferred to Metra; the Union Pacific would continue to own and maintain the right-of-way.
+The transfer was initially expected to occur by Q1 2024; however, it was delayed by a year to May 16, 2025.

 Ridership

 Between 2014 and 2019, annual ridership declined from 11,609,358 to 10,384,356, an overall decline of 10.6%.
 Due to the COVID-19 pandemic, ridership dropped to 2,602,403 passengers in 2020.

 Stations

 McHenry branch

 The branch, which formerly had service north to Williams Bay, branches off from the main line north of Pingree Road.